 Finally, once you do convert a law firm into a client buying your products or services, you need to continue to properly service them in order to retain their business.
 A fantastic way to do this is to continue to offer free resources that will add to the value you provide your clients.
 If you are a tech company, something like 24/7 support can provide value.
 You want to produce something you can give to the law firms that complements your product or service.

 Another principle that is a key part of the value selling framework is the tone you use while talking to prospects.
-Keep a conversational, personable tone when engaging with your prospects.
+Keep a conversational, personable tone when engaging with potential clients.
 This shows you have a genuine interest in them and are not merely talking to them to make a sale.

 Ultimately, you want your prospect to feel like they are receiving advice from a trusted advisor.
 Deliver your content the way you would deliver it to a friend to keep it personable and relatable.